After-Shock/Cloudbox-wiki/First-Time-Install:-User-Account-Setup.md

 ssh user@serveripaddress
 ```

-_Note: Eventually, the server IP address will/can be replaced with cloudbox.domain.com._
+_Eventually, the server IP address can be replaced with cloudbox.domain.com._